 As city-dwellers we walked everywhere, but now, going any farther than a block is reason enough to take the car.
 We did, after all, buy a home in the suburbs for a reason.
 If we’d wanted to get back to Nature, we would’ve purchased a tent.
 They’re a lot cheaper.

 We have now spent all of six months living in, decorating and fixing up, our new home.
-Having managed to survive the house-buying gauntlet, we have no doubt in our minds that buying this home has changed our lives in many positive ways (unlike joining that Satanic cult back in 1993).
-We’ve painted our walls in colors other than beige.
-We’ve become good friends with most of our neighbors.
-And we’ve learned to use power-tools without seriously maiming ourselves or others.
+Having managed to survive the homeownership buying gauntlet, we have no doubt in our minds that buying this house has changed our lives in many positive ways (unlike joining that Satanic cult back in 1993).
+We’ve painted our walls in colors other than beige, we’ve become good friends with most of our neighbors, and we’ve learned to use power-tools without seriously maiming ourselves or others.